PRATHAMESH9743/PIZZA-SALES-ANALYSIS/README.md

 Source Data:
 pizza sales.csv
-The source data contained Pizza sales 48621 records of 2015.
+The source data contained Pizza sales 48621 records of year 2015.
 This is included in the repository.

 ## Database and Tools
 1. MySQL